-Following a proper hoarding cleanup procedure, hoarders and their families can reduce the risks posed by hazardous materials and extreme clutter in the home to create a safer, healthier environment.
-Professional restoration teams are equipped with the knowledge and skills necessary to ensure that the house is hazard-free and safe for everyone involved.
+Following a proper hoarding cleanup procedure, hoarders and their families can reduce the dangers of hoarding posed by hazardous materials and extreme clutter in the home to create a safer, healthier environment.
+Professional biohazard restoration teams are equipped with the knowledge and skills to ensure the house is hazard-free and safe for everyone involved.

 Hoarding cleanup is a complex process, but one that should be done to ensure safety for those living in or near the filthy environment.
 With the proper training, equipment, and sensitivity, professionals can help restore homes beset by hoarding efficiently.